almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 <!-- Comment hi.  -->
 # DAME (Dynamic Almost Matching Exactly) and FLAME (Flast Large-scale Almost Matching Exactly)
 --------------------------------------------------
+This code is still experimental.
+Please report any bugs.

 ## Overview of the DAME and FLAME algorithms